NOTICE OF COMMISSION MEETING

 400 E. 14th Street, Des Moines, IA 50319

-To ensure the most efficient use of State resources, the October 17, 2019 ITTC meeting was held via video conference pursuant to Iowa Code section 21.8.
-A video conference also ensured that more Commissioners were able to participate in the meeting and reduced the risk of delays caused by weather or other impediments to travel.
-The meeting was accessible to members of the public through attendance at the Grimes State Office Building and via video conference.
+To ensure the most efficient use of State resources, the October 15, 2020, ITTC meeting was held via video conference pursuant to Iowa Code section 21.8.
+The current public health recommendation is to minimize public gatherings.
+A video conference ensured that more Commissioners, staff, and the public were able to participate in the meeting and reduced the risk of delays caused by the public health recommendation.
+The meeting was accessible to members of the public.

 Barb Kniff McCulla, Chair